Military history of France during World War II: Military forces

 France had lots of armed forces in World War II, in part due to the German occupation.
 In 1940, General Maurice Gamelin commanded the French Army, headquartered in Vincennes on the outskirts of Paris.
 It consisted of 117 divisions, with 94 committed to the northeastern front and a commander, General Alphonse Georges, at La Ferte-sous-Jouarre.
 General Joseph Vuillemin commanded the French Air Force, headquartered in Coulommiers.

 Following its disastrous loss in the 1940 Battle of France, the French Third Republic that had fought as one of the Allies fell into the hands of an authoritarian regime, Vichy France, that willingly collaborated with Germany and opposed the Allies.
 The Free French forces who opposed Vichy included the grassroots maquis (made of various rebel factions with ancient regional allegiances), a government in exile, and regiments from the French colonial empire, who at times found themselves fighting other French people.

 French ground armies, navies, and air forces fought on the Allied side in each theater of World War II before, during, and after the Battle of France.
-Even though those forces participated in varying degrees, the Allies considered France a World War II victor and did not impose a US-run military occupation (AMGOT).
+Even though those forces participated in varying degrees, the Allies considered France a World War II victor and did not impose a planned US-run military occupation (AMGOT).
 However, United States Air Force bases were maintained in France until 1967, when Charles de Gaulle's government rejected NATO.

 French colonial units consisted of some non-French mercenaries from the Foreign Legion and conscripted indigenous people recruited by tribe, ethnicity, or region.